 We’ve seen dramatic change in the payments space in the past few years.
 For the longest time, most payments were conducted by standard check or cash.
 Now, modern payments technology has fundamentally changed how we process and accept payments from tenants and vendors.

-Chakraborty and Bradley Matthews, head of product management and marketing for U.S. Bank Corporate Payment Systems, conducted an open panel on the varied types of technology trends.
+Bradley Matthews, head of product management and marketing for U.S. Bank Corporate Payment Systems, conducted an open panel on the varied types of technology trends.
 For Matthews, faster payments and APIs were especially important in the near-term.

 “These new payment rails have great capabilities over time, but that growth also enables us to solve new problems in the short-term,” Matthews said.
 “Take mobile payments, for example.
 We’re missing an opportunity because of what the mobile device provides from the customer, including geolocation and additional behavioral data.”